 Meanwhile I also taught the 36 Specific Techniques to every student.
-This was usually done at the end of a training session and one specific technique, like how to defend against a middle kick or how to release a wrist lock, was taught at a time.
+This was usually done at the end of a training session and one specific technique was taught at a time, like how to defend against a middle kick or how to release a wrist lock.

 The way I taught at Shaolin Wahnam Association for many years was quite different from the way I am teaching now.
 For convenience, the way I first taught may be called the orthodox way, which is also used by most other kungfu schools today.
 The other way may be called unorthodox, which derived much inspiration from how I learned from Sifu Ho Fatt Nam.

 A crucial difference between the orthodox way and the unorthodox way is that the former focuses on forms, whereas the latter on force training and combat application.
 Ironically, as I discovered from research, the unorthodox way was actually the orthodox way how kungfu was practiced at the Shaolin Temple and by masters elsewhere in the past.
 It was only during the 20th century that the originally orthodox method became the unorthodox and that practicing only kungfu forms became the orthodox.

 When did you first begin to teach sets like Flower Set, etc?